Woberegger/DatabaseSecurity/scripts/05/05a_configure_pgpass.md

 # optionally try in 2 steps to first log into OS and then into database
 docker exec -it -u objectowner Postgres /bin/bash psql -U objectowner -d dvdrental
+# and in contrary the following command will ask for password of user "readonly", which is "read-only-pw"
+docker exec -it -u objectowner Postgres psql -d dvdrental -U readonly